sharma402575-svg/Scanner/README.md

 # Sector Trade Scanner

 A single-page NSE (India) stock scanner.
-One click refreshes everything from one consistent data snapshot, with an overall Buy/Sell signal and live alerts pinned at the very top.
+One click refreshes everything from one consistent data snapshot.

 ## What's on the page (top to bottom)

-1. **Most bullish / bearish** — whole-market stocks ranked by R Factor.
+1. **Gainers & losers** — today's biggest % movers.
+2. **Most bullish / bearish** — same data as #1 (today's top gainers and top losers) shown again with the Trade Signal column — R Factor used to gate this list and was removed because it didn't reflect same-day price action.
-2. **200 EMA crossovers** — stocks that just crossed above (bullish) or below (bearish) their 200-day EMA, a widely-watched long-term trend signal.
+3. **200 EMA crossovers** — stocks whose **close** just crossed above (bullish) or below (bearish) their 200-day EMA.
 Two separate lists.
-3. **Momentum** — fastest movers (rate-of-change + volume surge).
+4. **Momentum** — fastest movers (5-day rate-of-change + volume surge,
-4. **Gainers & losers** — today's biggest % movers.
+   no R-Factor involved).
 5. **Volume surge alerts** — unusual volume right now.
 6. **Day high / day low** — stocks at (or within 0.3% of) today's high/low.
 7. **52-week high / low** — stocks within 3% of their 52-week high/low.
 8. **Range breakout / breakdown** — stocks closing outside their prior N-day trading range (N adjustable in the sidebar, default 20 days).
-9. **Sector overview** — average R Factor per sector, expandable to every stock in that sector.
+9. **Sector overview** — average 1-day % change per sector, expandable to
+   every stock in that sector.

-Every table shows a **Trade Signal** (Strong Buy / Buy / Hold / Sell / Strong Sell) per stock, 2 decimal places throughout, and is rendered in a **fixed, pre-sorted order that cannot be re-sorted by clicking a column header** — most gainers/highest R Factor/etc. always stay on top exactly as computed.
+Every table shows a **Trade Signal** (Strong Buy / Buy / Hold / Sell / Strong Sell) per stock, 2 decimal places throughout, and is rendered in a **fixed, pre-sorted order that cannot be re-sorted by clicking a column header**.

+**Why a top gainer can show "Sell" and a top loser can show "Buy":**
+Trade Signal is a separate read from today's price move — it looks at 5-day trend vs 20DMA, RSI zone, 5-day momentum, and 52-week/breakout context.
+A stock can pop 4-5% today and still score "Sell" if it's still below its 20-day average, RSI just went overbought from the spike, or its 5-day trend is still net negative — i.e. today's move is loud but the underlying trend hasn't turned yet.
+That's intentional, not a bug, but it's worth knowing the two aren't measuring the same thing.

 ## Settings persist